 Indiana Jones... or Allan Quatermain

-In the small town of Concepcion, which is located in the region of El Este, you can embark on an Indiana Jones-style Treasure Hunt, called 'The Emerald Skull'.
+In the small Far Cry 6 town of Concepción, which is located in the region of El Este, you can embark on an Indiana Jones-style Treasure Hunt, called 'The Emerald Skull'.

 Now, this Treasure Hunt is presumably in reference to Indiana Jones, given the style and gameplay of it.
 However, there are other theories that this isn't a reference to Indiana Jones, but to Allan Quatermain.
 Quatermain is the protagonist and hero of the 1885 novel King Solomon's Mines by H. Rider Haggard.

-We are yet to see any confirmation as to whether this Treasure Hunt is of direct reference to either Indiana Jones or King Solomon's Mines, but the Treasure Hunt itself is rather fun regardless.
+We are yet to see any confirmation whether this Treasure Hunt is of direct reference to either Indiana Jones or King Solomon's Mines, but the Treasure Hunt itself is rather fun regardless!

 Willis Huntley of Far Cry 3